Top tips for good heart health

-When you take part in activity, your body needs more oxygen and so your heart and lungs have to work harder.
+When you take part in activity, your body needs more oxygen and so your heart and lungs must work harder.
 This helps to make your heart and blood vessels become more efficient over time.
 It also helps develop your stamina (how long you can be physically active for).
 Brisk walking, dancing, cycling and swimming are all great examples.
-So start at a pace that suits you and gradually increase what you are able to do.
+So, start at a pace that suits you and gradually increase what you can do.

-Being more active doesn't have to mean joining a gym!
+Being more active does not have to mean joining a gym!
 Even pushing a lawnmower counts!

 No matter how much physical activity you do, it’s important to avoid sitting down for long periods of time, for example whilst watching TV, using a computer, reading and travelling by car, bus or train.
 Being seated for long periods of time is bad for your health and has been linked to weight gain.

-Regularly drinking more alcohol than we are recommended over a long period of time raises blood pressure, which is a risk factor for heart disease and stroke, It can also a weaken the heart muscle so the heart can’t work as well.
-Binge drinking (drinking more than 6 units a day for women or 8 units a day for men) is a risk factor for heart disease.
+Regularly drinking more alcohol than we are recommended over a long period of time raises blood pressure, which is a risk factor for heart disease and stroke.
+It can also weaken the heart muscle so the heart cannot work as well.
+Binge drinking (drinking more than six units a day for women or eight units a day for men) is a risk factor for heart disease.

 There has been some evidence that for heart disease, drinking alcohol at low levels may be good for our hearts (compared to not drinking).
-However, when looking at total mortality – risk of death from all causes - a recent government review found that the protective effect from drinking alcohol regularly at low levels appears to be important only for women aged 55 years and over, and that for the majority of adults any possible benefit to heart conditions are outweighed by the increase in risk from other health conditions such as increased risk of some cancers.
+However, when looking at total mortality – risk of death from all causes - a recent government review found that the protective effect from drinking alcohol regularly at low levels appears to be important only for women aged 55 years and over, and that for most adults any benefit to heart conditions is outweighed by the increase in risk from other health conditions such as increased risk of some cancers.

 The new recommendations for alcohol to keep any health risks low are that:

-A standard glass of 12% ABV wine (175ml) is equivalent to about 2 units, and 1 pint of ordinary beer is also the equivalent to 2 units.
+A standard glass of 12% ABV wine (175ml) is equivalent to about two units, and a pint of ordinary beer is also the equivalent to two units.

 Help us improve